 Some notes on the command itself:

-• Zone is unchangeable once you’ve made the instance.
+upskill-hostis what I decided to call my instance.
+Feel free to customize!- Zone is unchangeable once you’ve made the instance.
 Good thing you already picked out your perfect zone!

-• Our machine-type is e2-micro: This is a single vCPU with 1 GB of memory, and is exactly the same size as AWS’s t2.micro (which the challenge advises you to use).
+machine-typeise2-micro: This is a single vCPU with 1 GB of memory, and is exactly the same size as AWS’st2.micro(which the challenge advises you to use). - The

-• Our boot disk is 10GB on a persistent disk, which is the default configuration.
+imageis our OS type: here, we use Ubuntu 20.04 which pulls from the Ubuntu OS cloud.
+The challenge advises Ubuntu 18.04 or 20.04. - Our boot disk is 10GB on a persistent disk, which is the default configuration.
 I also specified my boot disk device name, but I’m not sure if that is necessary.

 Note: gcloud may issue a warning that because our disk is under 200GB, we may suffer in I/O performance.
 Feel free to ignore it.